-Utsjoki region is a wilderness outdoor persons´s paradise, far from the crowds.
+Utsjoki region is a fishing paradise, far from the crowds.

 The mighty Teno river, right by good road connection, connects the whole region and most water areas to the Barents Sea.